chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 nano nginx.conf
 ```

 Copy the following code into the configuration file you created.
 In the `location` directive, be sure to update the configuration to reference the path from root to the `data` directory you created in a previous step.
+The file path which you are not using should be commented out using the `#` symbol to prevent syntax errors.

 ```nginx
 worker_processes  1;